dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

 The component is composed of the member-sign-in component and conditionally of two other components.
 If an administrator is signed in, the member-update-by-admin component is instantiated.
 If a member is signed in, the member-list component is instantiated.
 The code in the member-sign-in-list.dart file handles those conditions (Code 6).
-Note that the class name is derived from the component’s name by using the CamelCase.
+Note that the class name is derived from the component's name by using the CamelCase.

 **Code 6**: MemberSignInList component class.